yeslogic/prince-docs/docs/server-integration.md

 It is highly recommended to *never* enable XML external entities or XInclude when dealing with untrusted data!
 These options are not enabled by default.

 Please also note that, even when enabled, external entities and XIncludes are never processed anywhere but in the main document.
-This means that they would not be processed in SVG images included in a document (but they would be processed, if eneabled, if the main document were an SVG image).
+This means that they would not be processed in SVG images included in a document (but they would be processed, if enabled, if the main document were an SVG image).

 ### Local Files